decisionpatterns/optigrab/README.md

 ## LIMITATIONS ##

-These are things that are not currently supported, but will be coming soon, if there are requests
+These are things that are not currently supported, but will be coming soon, if there are requests:

-* option bundling
+* option bundling, e.g. -xvzf ==>  -x -v -z -f
+* auto coercions:
-* auto coercions : this is less important with pipe-lines e.g. magrittr
+  this is less important with pipe-lines e.g. magrittr, that makes this

+  opt_get('count') %>% as.integer

 # BACKGROUND #

 To start, clearing up some nomenclature will be beneficial.

+## Options vs Arguments ##

 Command-line options are known as both 'options' and 'arguments'.
-For this document, the term 'option(s)' are used.
+For this document, the term 'option(s)' are preferred.
 'Arguments' refers to function or method arguments used within the R language.
 This distinction makes it clear the difference between those values provided on the command-line ("options") and those provided to functions and methods ("arguments").

-## Existing Alternatives
+## Alternatives ##

 There are already at least three command-line option ("CLOs") processing solutions for R:

 * *commandArgs()* from the base package returns the command line arguments from when the R program was invoked.
 It can be used as a rudimentary method for option retrieval but lacks the features of a full-featured command-line parsing package

 * The *optparse* package follows closely Python's optparse semantics and syntax.
 It provides a while getopt emulates C-like behaviors.
 Both of these are designed for languages signigicantly different from R.

 * The *getopt* package ....